1and1/neberus/README.md

 	public static class SomeDto {
 		/**
-		 * FieldDoc can be placed here.
+		 * VariableElement can be placed here.
 		 * {@link SomeEnum} <- this will place the enum values as 'allowed values'
 		 * @see SomeEnum <- this will do the same
 		 */